 During the past year that I’ve been working on this blog, a lot of people have asked me – aside from the general inquisitions about my seemingly morbid interest in anything dead and dying: “Claudia, what is this death awareness thing exactly?
 What does it mean?!”
 As the concept of death awareness is popping up out of obscurity a lot recently, let me explain it to you.

 Here is the second part of the cemetery tour we did through France this summer.
-In the first part we took you to Camburat and in this one I decided to combine the two remaining reviews for Figeac and Loupfougères, as they both have similarities and I don’t want to bore you with too much of the same.
+In the first part we took you to Camburat and in this one I combine the two remaining reviews for Figeac and Loupfougères.

-This summer, my love and I went on a fantastic road trip through France.
-Besides chasing the sun and enjoying the stunning surroundings, this was the perfect opportunity to check out some of the smaller cemeteries in the French countryside.
-This cemetery review is the first of three reviews of tiny and fairly unknown graveyards in the south of France.
-In this first one we take you to the tiny village of Camburat, in the Midi-Pyrénées region of southwest France.
+This cemetery review is the first of three reviews of tiny graveyards in the south of France.
+In this first one I take you to the tiny village of Camburat, in the Midi-Pyrénées region of southwest France.